liwenkang/blog/data/blog/independent-module-url-processing-for-new-Worker.md

 I think it could work until the file upload module was split as a independent module(We call it UploadFileApp) from a big web application(We call it BigWebApp, it's based on Next and React).
 So I want to compare what's the difference between them.

-First, I try to hit some brekpoints, and use `console.log` to show me more information
+First, I try to hit some breakpoints, and use `console.log` to show me more information

 ```js
 // `UploadFileApp`: main.js